 If you have been frequently reading our articles, Employee Motivation has been one of the key topics we targeted before .. and that is for a very good reason (and it’s not that we just feel like it ) .. it’s because Employee Motivation can be the cutting edge between success and failure of both employees and organizations.

-We have discussed earlier different approaches such as Employee Motivation through Financial Compensation, through Positive Environment, and through Praise and Recognition,¬†and these are all valid approaches to motivate employees.
+We have discussed earlier different approaches such as Impact of Compensation on Employee Performance, Positive Environment Effect on Employee Performance, and through Praise and Recognition Effect on Employee Performance,¬†and these are all valid approaches to motivate employees.
 Some are better than others, but most are complimentary and need to be used in parallel.
 But how does it relate so closely to performance appraisal?

 In fact, as performance appraisal is something that cannot be done once a year (shocking eh?), so does motivation.
 It is a day to day act that needs to be always on the mind of the manager so as to make the best out of the employee.
 Let me just drill down a little more onto the topic of performance appraisal due to its importance to motivation.